 In Georgia, schools are strongly encouraged to follow a pyramid of interventions which helps students remain successful in all aspects of their schooling.
 The pyramid encourages educators to exhaust a multitude of intervention strategies prior to a student support team referral and/or referral to special education services.
 Its purpose is to provide high levels of support while still providing students a least restrictive environment.
-Carrollton City Schools employs a full time intervening specialist in Dr. Terrie Phillips.
-She is housed at our Student Services office at 288 Tom Reeve Drive and can be reached at 770-834-7077.
 If all intervening strategies prove unsuccessful, then a next step could be referral to SST (Student Support Team).
+The essential components of Georgia's framework are aligned with the nationally vetted Multi-Tiered System of Supports (MTSS) including: Screening, Progress Monitoring, Multi-Level Prevention System, and Data-Based Decision Making.
+Georgia added Infrastructure as a fifth component to ensure schools can develop a systemic and preventive educational system that can easily be personalized for every child.
+The following are critical elements of Infrastructure: Leadership, Effective Teaming, Professional Learning, and Family & Community Engagement.

-There are four Tiers in the Georgia Response to Intervention model.
+There are four tiers in Georgia's Tiered System of Supports model.
 Standards-based instruction, universal screening, and progress monitoring are the critical foundations of Tier 1.
 Tier 2 is characterized by the addition of more concentrated small-group or individual interventions that target specific needs and essential skills.
-All Tier 2 Interventions must be research proven and aligned to the needs of the student and resources of the school.
+All Tier 2 interventions must be evidence-based and aligned to the needs of the students and resources of the school.
 Interventions may involve an increase in intensity, frequency, and duration of the strategies utilized in Tier 1, or they may be entirely different based on information shared among staff members.
 Collaboration by staff in delivery of rigorous instruction and appropriate Tier 2 interventions is vital in order to ensure a transfer of learning from Tier 2 to Tier 1 activities.
 Progress monitoring is more frequent and is vital in order to judge the effectiveness of the interventions based on the student's response to them.
-If such appropriate interventions-- implemented with fidelity and for an established duration-- are not effective then the staff must call upon the assistance of the Student Support Team (SST), which is Tier 3.
+If such appropriate interventions - implemented with fidelity and for an established duration - are not effective then the staff must call upon the assistance of the Student Support Team (SST), which is Tier 3.

 The Student Support Team (SST) is an excellent resource for students who are having academic, behavioral, and/or emotional difficulties.
-Referrals to the team are made for any student exhibiting learning, developmental, behavioral, or emotional problems which interfere with the student's educational progress and/or disrupt the school environment.
+Referrals to the team are made for any students exhibiting learning, developmental, behavioral, or emotional problems which interfere with the student's educational progress and/or disrupt the school environment.
 Suggestions for alternative methods and strategies are provided in an effort to assist the student in coping with the educational environment and assist teachers in more effectively meeting the student's needs.

-The team is made up of teachers who serve the student, the parent(s), and any other individuals needed from the pool of SST Committee Members.
+The team is made up of teachers who serve the student, the parent(s), and any other individuals needed from the pool of SST Committee members.
 This group will meet to carefully study each individual student referral.
 The team is involved in a continuous effort to meet the needs of students through appropriate problem identification, evaluation, and program modification.
 If there is no significant improvement following the implementation of alternative strategies the student may be referred for further evaluation by the school psychologist.
-It is the goal of the SST to find solutions to learning, behavioral, or emotional difficulties and assist current and future teachers in remediating the weaknesses for which the student has been referred.
+It is the goal of the SST to find solutions to learning, behavioral, or emotional difficulties and assist current and future teachers in remediating the weakness for which the student has been referred.